FMODetect: Robust Detection of Fast Moving Objects: Method

 \subsection{Matting and fitting network}

 The output $D$ of the detection network is binarized by the threshold value $\epsilon$, and all connected components are extracted.
 For each connected component, we take crops from the input image, the background, and the non-binarized TDF.
 They are all scaled to the same resolution of $256 \times 256$ pixels and are inputs to the network.
-The matting and fitting network output is three-fold: blurred object appearance without the influence of the background (matting), parametric trajectory and a binary decision whether the crop corresponds to the fast moving object.
+The matting and fitting network output is three-fold: blurred object appearance without the influence of the background (matting), parametric trajectory, and a binary decision whether the crop corresponds to an FMO.
 The last binary output is used to correct the mistakes of the detection network.
+Experimentally, we have confirmed that the binary predictor removes $\approx\!\!70\%$ of false positives (measured on the TbD dataset~\cite{tbd}).

 The matting and fitting network has a one-encoder-three-decoder architecture.
 The architecture is similar to the detection network.
 The transposed convolution operators are replaced by upsampling operators to avoid checkerboard artifact~\cite{checkerboard}.
-The output of the matting decoder is a 4-channel image ($H*F$, $H*M$), since $F$ is an RGB image and $M$ is a gray-scale image.
-The fitting decoder performs further downsampling from the latent space until the output has only 8 channels: the degree of freedom of the estimated parametric trajectory.
-The last decoder contains only one fully connected layer attached to the latent space and is followed by a sigmoid activation with just a single output.
+The output of the matting decoder is a 4-channel image ($H*F$, $H*M$) since $F$ is an RGB image and $M$ is a gray-scale image.
+The fitting decoder is a multi-layer fully connected network with the final output dimension of 8 channels: the degree of freedom of the estimated parametric trajectory.
+The last decoder contains only one fully connected layer attached to the latent space and is followed by a sigmoid activation with a single output.

-We assume that the trajectory within a frame is either a line or parabola or a piece-wise line with one bounce.
-Then, a common parametric representation of these three cases is the following
+We assume that the trajectory within a frame is one of the following: a line, a parabola, a piece-wise line with one bounce.
+Then, a common parametric representation of these three cases is

 where parameters $c_k \in \mathbb{R}^2$.
 In case of a line, parameters $c_2$ and $c_3$ are equal to zero vectors.
 In case of a parabola, only $c_3$ is zero, and for a piece-wise line $c_2$ is equal to zero.
 This parametrization can also represent a parabolic curve with a linear tail.
 However, to avoid this case, whenever $\| c_3 \| > 1$, we set $c_2$ to zero, otherwise $c_3$ is set to zero.